 Sotagliflozin is an SGLT2 inhibitor, but also inhibits SGLT1, which primarily exists in the gut and appears to delay glucose absorption.
 The results of this trial are similar to those noted with canagliflozin in the CREDENCE trial and with empagliflozin in the EMPA-REG OUTCOME trial.
 In addition, in the DAPA-CKD trial, dapagliflozin reduced renal events even in the absence of T2DM.
+In the pooled analysis, a benefit was also noted among patients with T2DM and HFpEF.
+This is the first agent to show this benefit; trials with other agents such as EMPEROR-Preserved with empagliflozin are ongoing.
 As a class, these agents will likely play a prominent role among patients with CKD and HF, and possibly even in the absence of T2DM.

 Bhatt DL, Szarek M, Pitt B, et al., on behalf of the SCORED Investigators.
 Sotagliflozin in Patients With Diabetes and Chronic Kidney Disease.
-N Engl J Med 2020;Nov 16:[Epub ahead of print].
+N Engl J Med 2021;384:129-39.